 Rights, Equity & Diversity

 P11.
-Discrimination is not tolerated in an inclusive industry
+Rights are respected and discrimination is not tolerated in an inclusive industry

 Animal Wellbeing